dronekit/dronekit-android/doc/first_app.rst

 		setContentView(R.layout.activity_main);

 		this.serviceManager = new ServiceManager(getApplicationContext());
-		this.drone = new Drone(this.serviceManager, this.handler);
+		this.drone = new Drone();
 	}

-Also, let's make sure that when the MainActivity is stopped, we disconnect from our drone.
+Also, let's make sure that when the MainActivity is stopped, we unregister our drone from the control tower.

 .. code-block:: java
 	:linenos: